hwameistor/hwameistor/docs/docs/volumes/cache.md

 $ k get pv
 NAME                                       CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS      CLAIM                                                    STORAGECLASS                 REASON   AGE dataset-test                               202Mi      ROX            Retain           Available                                                                                                  35s
 ```

-The size of pv is determined by the size of your data set
+The size of PV is determined by the size of your data set.

 ## Create a `PVC` and bind it to dataset PV